chikashimiyama/PozyxTest/Hardware.md

 ### Conclusion

-Hardware built quality is not very impressive and the design of power supply is highly questionable though it can be easily replacable with very common AC-to-5v mini usb adapter, if necessary.
+Hardware built quality is not very impressive and the design of power supply is questionable though it can be easily replacable with very common AC-to-5v mini usb adapter, if necessary.
 ![](img/ac.png)